-Come the Bengali month of “Sharat”, Bengal remits an inexplicable aroma of festival!
-Advent of turquoise blue clouds afloat on the sky and fragrant Shiuli flowers bloom at the crack of the dawn announce the onset of Durgapuja!
+Come the Bengali month of “Sharat”, Bengal remits an inexplicable aroma of the festival!
+The advent of turquoise blue clouds afloat in the sky and fragrant Shiuli flowers blooming at the crack of the dawn announces the onset of Durgapuja!

 “Ma Aschen”, as they say!
-Durgga Thakur… Durga Maa.
+Durga Thakur… Durga Maa.
 Debi Durga.. she has 108 names.
 More than a Goddess, she is family.
-She is our mother, sister, daughter, everything in one form.
+She is our mother, sister, daughter, and everything in one form.
 She is love personified.
-Even the strictest of communist Bengali would not deny the sheer cultural appeal of Durgapuja.
-It is definitive to Bengali culture and dare I say, an industry in itself, that benefits people irrespective of any social strata, religion and culture.
+Even the strictest communist Bengali would not deny the sheer cultural appeal of Durgapuja.
+It is definitive to Bengali culture and dare I say, an industry in itself, that benefits people irrespective of any social strata, religion or culture.

 –Bhushavali from My Travelogue by Bhushavali

-Navratri Golu is another famous religious festival of India that precede Dusshera.
+Navratri Golu is another famous religious festival of India that precedes Dusshera.
 In South India, it is celebrated with the arrangement of ‘Kolu’ in TamilNadu.
-Keping Golu during Navaratri is to show our, gratitude to the Gods, Goddesses, our gurus and all-natural elements such as birds, animals, trees, flowers, etc.
+Keping Golu during Navaratri is to show our, gratitude to the Gods, Goddesses, our gurus, and all-natural elements such as birds, animals, trees, flowers, etc.

 When and Where: Tamilnadu, Karnataka, Andhra Pradesh